 - a.
 A summary of the facts, - b.
-Findings regarding whether discrimination, harassment or other

-- inappropriate conduct occurred, and - c.
-If a finding is made that discrimination, harassment or other inappropriate conduct occurred, the recommended remedy or remedies necessary to eliminate such discrimination, harassment or other inappropriate conduct.
+An analysis of the appropriate legal standards applied to the specific facts, - c.
+Findings regarding whether discrimination occurred, and - d.
+If a finding is made that discrimination occurred, the recommended remedy or remedies necessary to eliminate discrimination, including harassment and retaliation, prevent its recurrence, and remedy its effects, if applicable.

 If someone other than the designated compliance coordinator conducted the investigation, the compliance coordinator will review, approve, and sign the investigative report.
-The District will ensure that prompt, appropriate, and effective remedies are provided if a finding of discrimination, harassment, or retaliation is made.
+The District will ensure that prompt, appropriate, and effective remedies are provided if a finding of discrimination, harassment, or retaliation is made (see the Remedies section, below, for additional information about remedies).
 The District will maintain relevant documentation obtained during the investigation and documentation supportive of the findings and any subsequent determinations, including the investigative report, witness statements, interview summaries, and any transcripts or audio recordings, pertaining to the investigative and appeal proceedings.

-The District will send concurrently to the parties written notification of the decision (findings and any remedy) regarding the complaint within one (1) working day after the investigation is completed.
-The Family Educational Rights and Privacy Act (FERPA), 20 U.S.C.
-Sec.
-11232g; 34 C.F.R.
-Part 99, permits the District to disclose relevant information to a student who was discriminated against or harassed.
+The District will send concurrently to the parties written notification of the decision (findings and any remedy) regarding the complaint within ten (10) working days after the investigation is completed.
+The Family Educational Rights and Privacy Act (FERPA), 20 U.S.C. § 11232g; 34 C.F.R.
+Part 99, permits the District to disclose to a student who was discriminated against or harassed (victim), information about the sanction imposed upon a student who was found to have engaged in discrimination or harassment (student who discriminated) when the sanction directly relates to the victim.
+This includes an order that the student who discriminated is prohibited from attending school for a period of time, or transferred to other classes.